dorkusprime/ruby-benchmarks/README.markdown

     if/elsif/else ===   8.740000   0.000000   8.740000 ( 12.520787)
     if/elsif/else ==    6.450000   0.000000   6.450000 (  9.145887)

 *Wow, big difference here.
-Case was clearly faster than if/elsif/else using the === operator, and I added the == if/elsif/else in there after running the test a few times just for comparison*
+Case was clearly faster than if/elsif/else using the === operator.
+I added the == if/elsif/else in there after running the test a few times just for comparison*

     symbols_strings_numbers.rb
                    user     system      total        real